OpenSpace/openspace.github.io/docs/builders/assets/resources.md

 The relative path is set with `Video = asset.localResource("./myVideo.mp4")`.

+**OBS!** Note that the `asset.localResource` function actually returns the *absolute path* to that resource, based on the relative input path.
+When using paths as values in assets (e.g. for creating scene graph nodes or adding layers) OpenSpace always expects the absolute path to the file.

 # Synchronized resources

 There are two built-in mechanisms of resource synchronizations in OpenSpace: The `HttpSynchronization` and the `UrlSynchronization`.
 The `HttpSynchronization` is designed to fetch versioned data from the official OpenSpace server (data.openspaceproject.com), like this: